 Very short pulsed neutron sources for nuclear physics.

+D3) International and national context of the new JINR Neutron Source

 The problem of neutron sources is particularly acute in Russia.
 The diagram shows the neutron sources that can be used for research on extracted beams.
 At present, only the IBR-2 reactor is used in the format of international standards.
 After the IBR-2 reactor is put out of service, there will remain only one research reactor in Russia – reactor PIK in NRC “Kurchatov Institute” (Gatchina).
 Other sources will be decommissioned due to the expiration of their expected service life.